mdn/mdn/ADRs/004-use-react.md

 do not yet have the large ecosystem and developer community that React has.

-If we didn't have such ambitous goals for 2019 and weren't expecting to work with contractors on those goals, I would want to seriously consider using Web Components because they seem like the best solution for the open web.
-But for pragmatic reasons related 2019 goals and staffing, they do not seem like the right choice for us.
+If we didn't have such ambitious goals for 2019 and weren't expecting to work with contractors on those goals, I would want to seriously consider using Web Components because they seem like the best solution for the open web.
+For pragmatic reasons related 2019 goals and staffing, however, they do not seem like the right choice for us.

 #### Angular